40 Snowbird Hacks, Tips

 -Pre-made salads in a bag are a great option to reduce stocking full-sized quantities of ingredients

--Save a few packets if you are dining at a restaurant that offers sugar, sauce, mayo, ketchup and mustard, if you prefer not to stock full sizes of any of those items
+-Save a few packets if you are dining at a restaurant that offers sugar, taco and soy sauce, mayo, ketchup and mustard, if you prefer not to stock full sizes of any of those items

 Glassware makes an ideal holder for makeup, accessories, toothbrush or pen and scissors holder for your desk

 -Make a sturdy flower vase by removing the label and cutting the top off a clean two liter soda bottle

 -Coffee cups and drinking glasses also make good flower vases

 -Use the bathtub as a laundry hamper, especially if your dog can't stay out of your laundry that's in a pile on the floor

 -Store shoes in dresser drawers or on a closet shelf